 The wording of the Berne convention seems to offer authors ways to prohibit reuses of their work that they disapprove of, but it hasn't been interpreted that way.
 Instead, it is seen as a way for authors to stop publishers from distorting their work.
 If collaborative art becomes popular and works start to take off in directions not anticipated or sanctioned by earlier contributors, it may be worth examining whether the doctrine of moral rights is relevant, and if so, whether earlier authors can use it to constrain subsequent authors.

-Would it be good for society if the new arts draw their viewers participants away from the real world this much?
-Perhaps they should be designed so as to encourage participants to draw on their real-life experiences in the artwork.
+Perhaps, as a gentler way to avoid such confrontational interventions, the new arts could be designed to encourage participants to draw on their real-life experiences in the artwork.
 That would require them ipso facto to return at healthy intervals to the real world.
-This might be doubly beneficial because people who abandon themselves to online experiences without checking them against their real equivalents can start to believe that distorted views presented online are realistic—the same problem generated by twentieth-century mass media.
+This might be doubly beneficial because people who abandon themselves to online experiences without checking them against their real equivalents can start to believe that distorted views presented online are realistic—a type of distortion that has long been decried since the emergence of twentieth-century mass media.

 The last challenge this article examines is that of differences and disparities.
 First of all, for people to participate in the new art forms, they need computers and Internet access.
 There are several initiatives to make this possible, such as the One Laptop Per Child project, but the goal is far off.
 Peoples at all economic levels and in all geographic areas need to express their needs and viewpoints to the rest of the world.
 Without this capability, they are doomed to be trampled under decisions made by powerful forces without their input.